deriv-com/deriv-app/packages/core/docs/Modules/README.md

 ### Cache

-`WS.cache` provides an in memory fast cache which currently lives as long as the page is visible, when you refresh the page, the cache will be reset automatically.
+`WS.cache` provides an in-memory fast cache that currently lives as long as the page is visible, when you refresh the page, the cache will be reset automatically.

 To use the cache you can call `WS.cache` following the method call: